Frequently Asked Questions (FAQs)

 You file for graduation at the Office of Advising and Evaluations.
 You must file for graduation (and pay the fee) in order to graduate.
 This allows the Office of Advising and Evaluations to audit your transcript to make sure that you meet all of your University and Program graduation requirements.

 We created an “Urban Studies Homeroom” on Canvas in order to store important documents and share regular updates and reminders with students.
 The adviser regularly post announcement on the homeroom, for which students should get email notifications.
 The adviser may also email students through the SDSU Navigate platform.If you have any questions or anything you would like to share with other Urban Studies students, feel free to email your adviser.
-If you have any questions about Urban Studies or have anything you’d like to share with other students, feel free to email the adviser directly at [email protected]
+If you have any questions about Urban Studies or have anything you’d like to share with other students, feel free to email the adviser directly at [email protected].

 At this point, there is no dedicated Urban Studies student organization.
 If students are interested in creating one, information is available here from Student Affairs.
 The website also includes information about many existing organizations that may be of interest to you.
 Feel free to discuss your ideas with the program adviser (Pascale Joassart-Marcelli, [email protected]) especially if you need faculty approval.

 Since Urban Studies is currently housed in the Department of Geography, students are always invited to join undergraduate geography social events and groups.
+Check out the SDSU Geography Club.

 We do not offer our own scholarship, however you may apply to other SDSU scholarships.
 External scholarships are regularly made available for students and shared by adviser via email.